ahurford/Importation_MS/README.md

 [medRxiv](https://www.google.com)

 The travel deceleration form data is not public, so the data file 'ExtractTDF.csv' required to run the 'Volume-FocusOrigin.Rmd' script has not been shared here.
-Please contact the corresponding authors (zahram@uoguelph.ca) or (ahurford@mun.ca) to obtain access to this file.
+Please contact zahram@uoguelph.ca or ahurford@mun.ca (corresponding author) to obtain access to this file.